by-student-2017/QM2Thermo/README.md

 # LBT-TETRA (QM2Thermo)
 ## QM2Thermo: Post-processing Thermoelectric Parameters from Quantum Mechanical calculations Output
-- Currently, only WIEN2k + "(option) EPW (from QE or Abinit, wannier90, etc) output" is supported, but in the future we plan to make it compatible with various first-principles band calculations.
+- Currently, only WIEN2k + "(option) EPW (from QE, Abinit, or wannier90, etc) output" is supported, but in the future we plan to make it compatible with various first-principles band calculations.
 We also plan to support GPUs with OpenACC in the future.
 - Functions other than chemical potential and Seebeck coefficient, such as carrier concentration Nc, were created for future expansion and should be used only as a reference.
 - Various function expansions will be fully implemented after new project applications are approved.
 - H. Sato et al., J. Phase Equilib.
 Diffus.
 45, 397-415 (2024).: [https://doi.org/10.1007/s11669-024-01086-y](https://doi.org/10.1007/s11669-024-01086-y)